Find out what the Mayor, Leader and Cabinet do for Lambeth Council, and how to contact them. See which events the mayor will be attending.

 2. Mayor's charity details

-The Mayor's chosen charity to support during his term in office are the migration museum project and Lambeth welcomes refugees
+The Mayor's chosen charity to support during his term in office is the Albert Kennedy Trust (AKT).

 If you would like to make a donation; cheques should be made payable to 'London Borough of Lambeth Mayor’s Charity' and posted to: